“A genuine rising star – highly intelligent and extremely thorough, she is always willing to go the extra mile.”

 Catherine Dobson has a broad practice which combines general public law and environmental law.

-She was called to the Bar in 2009 and since then has been instructed in some of the leading cases in these fields, including Privacy International v Investigatory Powers Tribunal (the leading Supreme Court decision on the constitutionality of ouster clauses), Re Y UKSC 46 (the landmark Supreme Court decision concerning withdrawal of life-sustaining medical treatment), Barr v Biffa Waste Ltd (the leading Court of Appeal decision on the relationship between private nuisance and statutory pollution control) and R (London Borough of Hillingdon and others) v Secretary of State for Transport (challenging the Government’s decision to support a third runway at Heathrow Airport).
+She was called to the Bar in 2009 and since then has been instructed in some of the leading cases in these fields, including Privacy International v Investigatory Powers Tribunal (the leading Supreme Court decision on the constitutionality of ouster clauses), R (Miller) v The Prime Minister (challenging the prorogation of Parliament on behalf of the Shadow Attorney General, Re Y UKSC 46 (the landmark Supreme Court decision concerning withdrawal of life-sustaining medical treatment), and R (London Borough of Hillingdon and others) v Secretary of State for Transport (challenging the Government’s decision to support a third runway at Heathrow Airport).

 Catherine has been ranked as a leading junior for several years by Chambers & Partners.
 She is a member of the Attorney General’s B Panel of Counsel and the Equality and Human Rights Commission C Panel of Counsel.